List of The Underland Chronicles characters

-This is a list of The Underland Chronicles characters, organized according to the species names given in the series.
+This is a list of The Underland Chronicles characters, organized according to the species names used in the series.
 These names usually refer to a common trait or habit of the species.

-Killers (Humans)

-When speaking to them, most Underland inhabitants call humans by the name they prefer so as not to insult them.
-In their own languages, however, the animal species of the Underland refer to humans as killers.
-The "killers" below are organized by "ethnicity".
+Humans

 Overlanders

 The term Overlander refers to any human born in the Overland to parents who were also born there.
 In general, they have darker skin and hair than Underlanders, and their eyes range from blue to brown.
 These differences are not permanent, however, as all Underlanders are descendants of Overlanders who lost these qualities over time.